 Compression is a useful tool, since it works for arbitrary algorithms and also applies to the adaptive case.
 Any deterministic adaptive analyst using B bits of information from the test set can implicitly only search over 2^B functions, even if the analyst uses the test set adaptively.
 It makes no difference for the argument.

 The compression argument has another application to benchmark longevity that starts from a lovely thought experiment proposed by researchers Arora and Zhang.
-Call it Rip van Winkle’s replication problem.
+Call it Rip Van Winkle’s replication problem.

-Rip Van Winkle is an American folk tale about a Dutch-American villager who drinks a mysterious liquor in the New York state mountains, falls asleep for 20 years, and wakes to find he has slept through the American Revolution.
+Rip Van Winkle is an American short story about a Dutch-American villager who drinks a mysterious liquor in the New York state mountains, falls asleep for 20 years, and wakes to find he has slept through the American Revolution.
 Imagine a modern day Rip who fell asleep in 2012, days after the release of ILSVRC-2012, and wakes up in 2022.
 Before Rip fell asleep, he trained linear models on top of handcrafted feature transforms.
 On ILSVRC-2012, these models would include the correct label among their top five predictions about 75% of the time, showing modest success in a metric called top-5 accuracy.
 Building highly accurate models for ImageNet looked like the holy grail of computer vision.
 When Rip woke up, however, end-to-end trained deep neural networks would get the correct label right with one guess about 90% of the time.
 People had stopped looking at top-5 accuracy, because it was too easy.
 To the extent that models made errors at all, it was largely due to ambiguous instances.7 For academic purposes, researchers considered ImageNet solved.

+Shocked by the developments, Rip rushes to get caught up.
+Now, how many bits of information about the ILSVRC-2012 test set do you have to tell Rip so that he can reproduce, say, ResNet-152?
 Rip has everything you could’ve asked for in 2012, but not more than that.
 You need to describe whatever is new, the model architecture, the hyperparameters, and so forth.
 Since these design choices directly or indirectly depend on test set information, they potentially reveal information about the test set.
+Based on some plausible assumptions and simplifications, Arora and Zhang estimate that 1032 bits are enough to replicate ResNet-152 from available knowledge in 2012.
+With an optimized compression bound, this gives an upper bound on the generalization gap of at most 5%.
+Not bad!

 How much can we overfit to the ImageNet test set if we really try?
 Let’s put on our adversarial hat and try to come up with an attack on the ILSVRC test set.
 Ignoring all better judgment, our only goal is to find a sequence of adaptive queries to the test set that drives up the generalization gap as much as possible.
 In Chapter 5, we saw such an attack for binary classification problems that works by ensembling random models.
 This attack is quite effective, forcing a large generalization gap with a few thousand queries on relatively large test sets.
 Can we do the same on ImageNet?